 Factor Weight Ratio Raw Statistics Female Raw Statistics Minority Raw Statistics IwD Raw Statistics Veterans Weighted Statistics Female Weighted Statistics Minority Weighted Statistics IwD Weighted Statistics Veterans Source of Statistics Reasons for External and Internal Weight Ratio 1: External - Percentage of females, racial/ethnic minorities, or individuals with disabilities with requisite skills in the reasonable recruitment area.
-100.00% 10.83% 9.82% 5.17% 8.75% 10.83% 9.82% 5.17% 8.75% The American Community Survey (2014- 2018) complied by the U.S. Department of Labor, Bureau of Labor Statistics.
+80.00% 7.10% 3.70% 7.41% 8.53% 5.68% 2.96% 5.93% 6.83% The American Community Survey (2014-2018) complied by the U.S. Department of Labor, Bureau of Labor Statistics.
 Region: See header row for region, and reference Appendix A for definition.
 COC and COC Title: See Appendix B for list of titles used for each EEO Category.
-Our three-year Historical appoints in this job category shows 100% from external sources.
+There are very few employees in this job category with very little opportunity for turnover.
+If there is a vacancy, the College would advertise state-wide.
+In most cases, there are licensure certifications needed for positions in skilled craft.
+Promotional opportunities could be limited.
 2: Internal - Percentage of females, racial/ethnic minorities, or individuals with disabilities among those promotable, transferable, and trainable with your College.
-0.00% 42.86% 7.14% 14.29% 14.29% 0.00% 0.00% 0.00% 0.00% Employee workforce for the job classifications that constitute feeders to this job category.
-Our three-year Historical appoints in this job category shows 100% from external sources.
-The value of weight must equal to 100.00% $\rightarrow$ 100.00% Final Avail % 10.83% 9.82% 5.17% 8.75%
+20.00% 13.33% 6.67% 0.00% 0.00% 2.67% 1.33% 0.00% 0.00% Employee workforce for the job classifications that constitute feeders to this job category.
+The value of weight must equal to 100.00% → 100.00% Final Avail % 8.34% 4.30% 5.93% 6.83%

-Service Maintenance (note: Minority = Racial/Ethnic minority; IwD = Individuals with Disabilities; VET = Veterans)
+Service Maintenance (note: Minority = Racial/Ethnic minority; lwD = Individuals with Disabilities; VET = Veterans)

-Factor Weight Ratio Raw Statistics Female Raw Statistics Minority Raw Statistics IwD Raw Statistics Veterans Weighted Statistics Female Weighted Statistics Minority Weighted Statistics IwD Weighted Statistics Veterans Source of Statistics Reasons for External and Internal Weight Ratio 1: External - Percentage of females, racial/ethnic minorities, or individuals with disabilities with requisite skills in the reasonable recruitment area.
-71.00% 35.02% 22.99% 9.74% 5.71% 24.86% 16.32% 6.92% 4.05% The American Community Survey (2014- 2018) complied by the U.S. Department of Labor, Bureau of Labor Statistics.
-Region: See header row for region, and reference Appendix A for definition.
-COC and COC Title: See Appendix B for list of titles used for each EEO Category.
-Our three-year Historical appoints in this job category shows 71% from external and 29% from internal movements.]
+Factor Weight Ratio Raw Statistics Female Raw Statistics Minority Raw Statistics IwD Raw Statistics Veterans Weighted Statistics Female Weighted Statistics Minority Weighted Statistics lwD Weighted Statistics Veterans Source of Statistics Reasons for External and Internal Weight Ratio 1: External - Percentage of females, racial/ethnic minorities, or individuals with disabilities with requisite skills in the reasonable recruitment area.
+90.00% 33.53% 4.37% 10.16% 8.42% 30.17% 3.94% 9.14% 7.58% The American Community Survey (2014-2018) complied by the U.S. Department of Labor, Bureau of Labor Statistics.
+Region: See header row for The majority of positions in this job category require external recruitment.
+There is a lack of feeder positions for these vacancies.
+The internal pool for these 9 region, and reference Appendix A for definition.
+COC and COC Title: See Appendix B for list of titles used for each EEO Category. positions in service maintenance would be temporary employees who are hired into permanent positions.

 2: Internal - Percentage of females, racial/ethnic minorities, or individuals with disabilities among those promotable, transferable, and trainable with your College.
-29.00% 42.86% 7.14% 14.29% 14.29% 12.43% 2.07% 4.14% 4.14% Employee workforce for the job classifications that constitute feeders to this job category.
-Our three-year Historical appoints in this job category shows 71% from external and 29% from internal movements.]
-The value of weight must equal to 100.00% → 100.00% Final Avail % 37.29% 18.40% 11.06% 8.19%
+10.00% 15.38% 7.69% 0.00% 0.00% 1.54% 0.77% 0.00% 0.00% Employee workforce for the job classifications that constitute feeders to this job category.
+The value of weight must equal to 100.00% $\Rightarrow$ 100.00% Final Avail % 4.70% 9.14% 7.58%

-Faculty - Temporary (note: Minority = Racial/Ethnic minority; IwD = Individuals with Disab bilities; VET = Veterans) -- ---------------------------
+Faculty - Temporary (note: Minority = Racial/Ethnic minority; IwD = Individuals with Disabilities; VET = Veterans)